mitin001/transcriber/blog/books/levitt-dubner/2014-think-like-a-freak/8-how-to-persuade.md

 # 8. How to Persuade People Who Don’t Want to Be Persuaded

+When you want to persuade someone, scare them into listening to you.
+There's so much fearmongering among experts of various spades because it is so effective.
+The phrase "It could happen to you" is responsible for the success of cable news.

-> deluge of binge drinking?
-Wouldn't a fleet of computer-controlled cars be vulnerable to hacking?
-And what happens when some cyber terrorist steers every vehicle west of the Mississippi into the Grand Canyon?
-And what if, on one beautiful spring day, a mis-programmed car plows through a playground and
+> What happens when some cyber-terrorist steers every vehicle west of the Mississippi into the Grand Canyon?

-00:05:02

-> that result from it.
-Alas, not all stories are true.
-A great deal of conventional wisdom is built on nothing more than a story that someone has been telling for so long, often out of self-interest, that it's treated like gospel.
-So it is always worth questioning what a story is based on and what it really means.

-00:01:47
+If you don't want to resort to coercive tactics like fearmongering, but still would like to persuade someone, tell them a story.
+If you want to get your listener's attention, just say, "It was a dark and stormy night..." and take it from there.

-> Stories also appeal to the narcissist in all of us.
-As a story unspools with its cast of characters moving through time, making decisions, we inevitably put ourselves in their shoes.
-"Yes, I would have done that too."
-Or "No, no, no, I never would have made that decision."
+> As a story unspools, with its cast of characters moving through time and making decisions, we inevitably put ourselves in their shoes.
+Yes, I would have done that too! or No no no, I never would have made that decision!

-00:03:41
+Appeal to their narcissism.
+Everyone who hears a story thinks it's about them.
+We put ourselves into the stories of others; they become akin to our lived experiences.
+We start defending stories as if they were facts.
+This way stories can be used to [manipulate] people into believing falsehoods.

+> A great deal of conventional wisdom is built on nothing more than a story that someone has been telling for so long—often out of self-interest—that it is treated like gospel.

+When someone makes a ridiculous claim, ask them for the source of their information.
+Chances are, you will be led to a story that is as compelling as it is false.